 As mentioned earlier, the Skene glands (known informally as the female prostate) have a role in lubrication and fluids.
 These glands moisten the vaginal opening and produce a fluid that is known to hold antimicrobial properties that protect the urinary tract region.

 The Skene glands are also known to be responsible for squirting, possibly because they are located close to the lower end of the urethra.
-Debates exist about whether female ejaculate is real and whether it is actually urine.

 Unfortunately, due to lack of research on women’s sexual health, there continues to be controversy about what actually is female ejaculate and what is it made of.